 Halcrow also recommended that the price escalation rates in 2013-14 and 2014-15 be reduced to 2.5%, as noted above, reflecting slowing economic conditions and for consistency with the Reserve Bank's forecast of general inflation.

-The Authority has accepted Halcrow's findings and has adjusted accordingly.
+The Authority accepted Halcrow's findings in the Draft Report and adjusted accordingly.